ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 51080 TECTONICS AND OROGENY 3 Credit Hours

-(Slashed with ESCI 41080) This course examines the forces that drive plate motions and mountain building, techniques for reconstructing those motions over a range of timescales, and how the lithosphere deforms and drives rock creation and destruction at plate boundaries, particularly in the Western United States and the Appalachians.
+(Slashed with ESCI 41080 and ESCI 71080) This course examines the forces that drive plate motions and mountain building; techniques for reconstructing those motions over a range of time scales; and how the lithosphere deforms and drives rock creation and destruction at plate boundaries, particularly in the Western United States and Appalachians.
 Required field trip to the Appalachians.

 Prerequisite: Graduate standing.